Arun007coder/SectorOS/README.md

 make clean
 ```

-You can get prebuilt iso from `Build_files` folder
+You can get prebuilt iso and kernel from `Build_files` folder